c02y/dotemacs.d/snippets/README.md

 This repository has now become the default snippets repository (as a submodule) in yasnippet.
 So if you have any useful snippets for any language or framework please feel free to contribute.

-To study the current the current snippets I suggest to use M-x yas/describe-tables which will gave a table representation of all the snippets available in the current mode.
+To study the current snippets I suggest to use M-x yas/describe-tables which will gave a table representation of all the snippets available in the current mode.